rmfalco89/esp-project-template/README.md

 ### OTA update
 If github authentication info are set in `config.cpp`, the code will periodically check for updates on github.
 This works also for private repositories.
-Furthermore, it's possible to force-check for updates by navigating to `http://<hostname>/checkForUpdates`.
+It's possible to force-check for updates by navigating to `http://<hostname>/checkForUpdates`.
-It is also possible to load a new given firmware manually by navigating to `http://<hostname>/uploadFirmware`
+It is also possible to upload a new firmware through the browser by navigating to `http://<hostname>/uploadFirmware`.

+### Server default routes
+- `/`: home
+- `/reboot`: reboot
+- `/configure`: configure
+- `/invalidateConfig`: delete old configuration (forces config mode on restart)
+- `/checkForUpdates`: checks for new firmware on github
+- `/uploadFirmware`: allows upload of firmware via the browser